The Commons Voice

 CAG report finds poor implementation of the Namami Gange Programme in Uttarakhand.

-A CAG audit (2018–2023) found major failures in implementing the Namami Gange Programme in Uttarakhand.
-Key problems included inadequate sewage treatment infrastructure, poorly functioning or unconnected STPs, weak waste management, and lack of public awareness initiatives.
-Many STPs lacked capacity or were not operational, causing untreated sewage to flow into the Ganga.
-Safety audits were not conducted on time, leading to loss of lives and damage to assets.
-The report also noted unused crematoria, poor solid-waste disposal, relaxed treatment standards, and weak monitoring of water quality.
-Overall, only 16% of the planned expenditure was implemented, showing significant gaps in execution, as usual.
+The CAG audit, conducted between 2018 and 2023, identified major failures in the implementation of the Namami Gange Programme in Uttarakhand.
+The report noted that inadequate sewage treatment infrastructure, poorly functioning or unconnected STPs, weak waste management, and lack of public awareness initiatives were some of the key problems plaguing the program.
+Many STPs lacked capacity or were not operational, resulting in untreated sewage flowing into the Ganga, which has severe environmental and health implications.
+Furthermore, safety audits were not conducted on time, leading to loss of lives and damage to assets.

 ← Previous ArticleMussoorie: Good news for tourists — FASTag access will soon be available for entry through the Mall Road barrierNext Article →Uttarakhand govt tabled 11 bills, focusing on digital welfare delivery, legal reforms, gambling regulation, minority welfare, and administrative amendments.